Bike Washing Machine, Anyone?

 Okay, I first learned about this via Pinay Mom Blogs…

-It’s a washing “machine” that’s powered by human, I mean, a biker.
+It’s a washing “machine” that’s powered by human, I mean, a cyclist.
 It’s a customized drum attached to a bike, where, I believe, you have to put your dirty clothes inside the drum, half-fill it with water, and then the “labandera” would have to pedal to make it run.
-Think gym meets laundrymat.
-(This is great for those who wanna be fit and dont have the money to go to the gym and walk on treadmills or ride bikes).
+Think gym meets laundromat.
+(This is great for those who wanna be fit but do not have the money to go to the gym or are terrified to ride bikes outside).

-The “machine” was invented by Illac Diaz, a model who’s now more of a social advocate now.
-I would like to believe that it’s a prototype, and is still open for improvement… something that would make it better than “manual handwashing” (in terms of energy and electricity conservation), and would make it better than a “washing machine” (in terms of being able to do a lot of things at the same time, not to mention, maintain soft hands and all).
+The “machine” was invented by Illac Diaz, a model who has become a social advocate (Liter of Light).
+I would like to believe that it’s a prototype, and is still open for improvement… something that would make it better than “manual hand washing” (in terms of energy and electricity conservation), and would make it better than a “washing machine” (in terms of being able to do a lot of things at the same time, not to mention, maintain soft hands and all).

 By the way, I read somewhere that a washing machine that uses a lot less water would be launched this year.

 photo credit: illacdiaz.multiply.com